AlabhyaG/Fatmug-Assignment/README.md

 - `vendor` (Optional): The ID of the vendor whose purchase orders to retrieve.

 **Returns:**
+- A list of purchase orders with only purchase number, Vendor Code, and status of order
 - 200 OK: A list of purchase orders.
 - 400 Bad Request: The request was malformed.
 - 404 Not Found: Purchase order with the specified vendor does not exist.